christaylorcodes/ConnectWiseManageAPI/Docs/New-CWMCallbackEntry.md

 ```

 ### -url
-The URL to send the callback to.
+This is the URL ConnectWise Manage will send the GET payload to.

 ```yaml
 Type: String